kakamijo/Doggo_cat_classification/README.md

 tflearnCNN : code for gray scale classification using tflearn
 Keras CNN  : code for RGB classification using Keras
 VGG16      : code using VGG16 as network
+ResNet     : code using ResNet50 as network